-image 43: Selection for saving and exporting.
+image 46: Selection for saving and exporting.

 Export in original position means that the data is exported in the same coordinate system in which the main scans were originally loaded.
+Export like displayed means that the data is output exactly as displayed, i.e. including bite blocking by the articulator.

-5.9.5 New Project
+5.9.6 New Project